HuskyHacks/HuskyHacks.github.io/vulns/api.md

 Application Programming Interfaces (APIs) are meant to make life easier.
 So what's the big problem?

 APIs are the access points of larger, more complex functions that are happening behind the scenes on a website.
-They are publically exposed and offer an access point based on a request-response system.
+They are publicly exposed and offer an access point based on a request-response system.
 Depending on what the API is actually designed to do, they can be absolute goldmines of information.

 I used one recently that illustrates how APIs can be useful: I sent the entire works of William Shakespeare into a language analysis API to get the sentiment of Shakespeare's works (https://huskyhacks.dev/2020/04/28/shake-down/).
 I scripted something to make a web request to a website that had a language sentiment analysis function on the back end and it did all the heavy lifting for me.